-SRequirements
+Control System Requirements

 The QPLANT:CS shall incorporate at least the components shown in green in the reference architecture defined in Figure 8.
 Furthermore, it shall include any additional systems or subsystems required to meet the overall performance, functionality, and safety objectives of the cryogenic plant.